-Geofencing has five main benefits, of which are discussed below.
+Geofencing has five main benefits, which are discussed below.

-Consumers are more likely to engage with your brand if you provide them relevant offers in real time.
+Consumers are more likely to engage with your brand if you provide them with relevant offers in real-time.
 Geofencing does just that!
-Because your store becomes more relevant at crucial times, your brand loyalty and advocacy is increased.
+Because your store becomes more relevant at crucial times, your brand loyalty and advocacy are increased.

 With geofencing, you are able to send notifications to people within your vicinity.
 Therefore, you are able to analyze the effectiveness and responsiveness of your campaign.
 You can use this knowledge to better optimize your marketing strategies for better ROI.